Skip to content

 How you will be assessed

 The course comprises both formative (course interaction) and summative (formal examination) assessments.
-There are 2 summative examinations, one for the command leadership and management (CLM) module and one for the doctrine module.
+There are two summative examinations, one for the CLM module and one for the doctrine module.

 Formative assessment includes: